-What is the difference between enemies and foes?
-And how would the Ark of Testimony scatter them?
+Why the repetition in the verse?
+Is there a difference between enemies and foes?
+And how would the Ark scatter these adversaries?

-Just before the Jewish people were to enter the Land of Israel, the Emorites (one of the Caananite nations) laid a trap for them.
+As the Jewish people prepared to enter the Land of Israel, the Emorites (one of the Canaanite nations) laid a trap for them.
 They chipped away hiding places along a narrow pass in the Arnon canyon, across the Jordan River.
-There, the Emorite soldiers hid, waiting for the Israelites to pass through, when they could attack them with great advantage.
+Emorite soldiers hid in these crevices, waiting for the Israelites to pass through, when they could attack them with great advantage.

-At the end of the Jewish camp, however, were two lepers, Et and Vahav.
-The last to cross through, they noticed the riverbed filling with blood from the mountainsides.
-They realized the miracle that had occurred, and reported it to the people.
-Grateful for their deliverance, the entire nation sang a song of thanks.
-(Num.
-21:17-18)
+At the end of the Jewish camp, there were two lepers, named Et and Vahav.
+The last to cross through, they noticed that the riverbed washed red with blood from the sides of the canyon.
+The lepers realized that a great miracle had occurred, and they told the people.
+The entire nation, grateful for their deliverance, sang Shirat HaBe'er, the song of thanks recorded in Num.
+21:17-18.

-Even though the Talmud clearly understands that this was a historical event — and proscribes a blessing when seeing the Arnon Pass — Rav Kook interpreted this story in an allegorical fashion.
-Sometimes it is precisely those who are on the fringes who are most aware of the philosophical and ideological battles that the Torah wages.
-The two lepers at the end of the camp of Israel represent two conflicts with which the Torah contends in the world.
-The Ark, containing the two stone tablets from Sinai and Moses’ original sefer Torah, symbolizes the Torah itself.
+Sometimes it is precisely those who are on the fringes who are most aware of the ideological battles that the Torah wages.
+The two lepers at the end of the camp of Israel represent two types of conflict that the Torah must confront.
+The Ark, containing the stone tablets from Sinai and Moses’ original sefer Torah, symbolizes the Torah itself.

 The names of the two lepers are quite unusual — Et and Vahav.
 What do these peculiar names mean?

-Et in Hebrew is an auxiliary word, with no meaning of its own.
-However, it contains the first and last letters of the word emet, or Truth.
-Et represents the conflicts stemming from new ideas in science and knowledge.
-It is subordinate and related to absolute Truth; but it lacks the middle letter, the substance of Truth.
+The word Et (את) in Hebrew is an auxiliary word, with no meaning of its own.
+However, it contains the first and last letters of the word emet (אמת) — truth.
+Thus Et is a symbol for the conflicts that originate from new ideas in science and knowledge.
+It is subordinate and related to absolute truth, but it lacks the middle letter, which is the substance of truth.

-“Vahav” comes from the word ahava, meaning Love.
-(Their share the same numerical value.)
-The mixing up of the letters indicates that this form of love is uncontrolled.
-This represents the struggle between free, unbridled living, and the Torah’s principles; the contest between instant gratification and eternal values.
+The word Vahav (והב) comes from ahava (אהבה), meaning love.
+(The two words share the same numerical value.)
+The mixing up of the letters indicates that this is an uncontrolled form of love.
+Vahav represents the struggle between free, unbridled living and the Torah’s principles; the contest between instant gratification and eternal values.

-When these two adversaries — new scientific perceptions (Et) and the culture of living for immediate pleasures (Vahav) — join together, we find ourselves ensnared with no escape, like the Israelites trapped in the Arnon Pass.
-Only the light of the Torah - as represented by the Ark — can illuminate the way, crushing the mountains together and defeating the hidden foes.
-These enemies are hidden for those immersed in the inner sanctum of Torah.
-But those at the edge, whose connection to Torah and the Jewish people is weak and superficial, are acutely aware of these struggles, and more likely to witness the victory of the Torah.
+When these two adversaries — new scientific perceptions (Et) and the culture of living for immediate pleasures (Vahav) — join together, we find ourselves ensnared with no escape, like the Israelites who were trapped in the Arnon Pass.
+Only the light of the Torah - as represented by the Ark — can illuminate the way, crushing the mountains and defeating hidden foes.
+These enemies may be unnoticed by those immersed in the inner sanctum of Torah.
+But those at the edge, whose connection to Torah is tenuous, are acutely aware of these struggles and more likely to witness the victory of the Torah.